skywarspro15/pptos-wiki/wiki/Jupiter_OS.md

 ### JupiterOS 3.0

-JupiterOS 3 is meant to be the most recent version of JOS but it has not been uploaded
+JupiterOS 3 is meant to be the most recent version of JOS but it has not been uploaded However There Might Be A New Version Of JOS3

 #### Downloads